avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 The last few commits in the repository add some CSS and documentation, so gloss over them if you like.
 Note that although there is a [Lotus::Assets][lotus-assets] framework, with support for asset precompilation, it does not come preconfigured with Lotus yet.
+In the meantime, Lotus _will_ simply render static files from an app's `public` directory (e.g.
+`apps/web/public`).

 If you've come this far, you've seen the most important aspects of building web applications with Lotus, including data access, schema migrations, dealing with